Justin Morneau: Early career (2003–2005)

 Morneau made his major league debut with the Twins on June 10, 2003 against the Colorado Rockies, batting clean-up.
-He singled in his first career at-bat off Jason Jennings and went 2 for 4 in the game.
-A week later, he hit his first career home run off Kansas City Royals reliever Albie Lopez.
-Morneau went on to hit four home runs in his rookie season while batting .226.
-He spent the majority of the season with the Twins' Triple-A affiliate Rochester Red Wings.
+He singled in his first career at-bat off Jason Jennings and went 2-for-4 in the game.
+A week later on June 17, he hit his first career home run off Kansas City Royals reliever Albie Lopez.
+Morneau played in 40 games with the Twins in 2003, batting .226 with four home runs and 10 RBI.

 In 2004, after Morneau compiled impressive minor league numbers, the Twins dealt veteran first baseman Doug Mientkiewicz to the Boston Red Sox and Morneau became the Twins' starting first baseman.
-He appeared in 74 games for the Twins in 2004, hitting 19 home runs and 58 RBIs in 280 at bats while committing just three errors.
+He appeared in 74 games for the Twins in 2004, hitting .271 with 19 home runs and 58 RBI in 280 at bats while committing just three errors.

 The 2005 season was a struggle for Morneau, as he dealt with off-season illnesses as well as being hit in the head by a pitch in April.
-Although he never appeared to fully shake off his early season setbacks, Morneau finished the 2005 season second on the Twins in home runs with 22 and paced the squad with 79 RBI.
+He finished the season with a .239 batting average, 22 home runs and 79 RBI in 141 games.
+Although he never appeared to fully shake off his early season setbacks, Morneau finished first on the Twins in RBI and second in home runs.